dimple1702/see-sharp/README.md

 # see-sharp
-C# : All the practiced work I done during my internship at NetSolutions Feb, 2021
+All the practiced work I done during my internship at NetSolutions Feb, 2021